cardillan/mindcode/README.markdown

 Please read the [syntax](doc/syntax/SYNTAX.markdown) document for a complete description of Mindcode syntax.
 You can also use the code examples in the web application to get familiar with Mindcode.

 > [!IMPORTANT]
 > In the [2.3.0 release](CHANGELOG.markdown#230---2024-10-16), Mindcode introduces a stricter form of the syntax where semicolons and the `do`/`then` keywords are no longer optional.
 The original syntax is deprecated, but will be available for some time through the `#relaxed;` directive, which can be put at the beginning of your code.
+Other changes to the syntax include compulsory `out` keywords for output function call arguments and using the `@` prefix for Mindustry built-in variables used as properties.
+The old syntax is still supported, but generates a warning.
 See [Strict and Relaxed syntax](doc/syntax/SYNTAX-STRICT-RELAXED.markdown).
 >
 > The relaxed variant of the syntax will be eventually removed.